OrnitOnGithub/OrnitOnGithub/README.md

 # Bio

-Sergeant Ornithopter747, Space Marine of the Ultramarines Chapter.
 I love coding and defending humanity.
 The Emperor is my goat.

 # Skills